Sunbird-RC/sunbird-rc-ui/README.md

 This is an Angular 8 project, and you need to install the dependencies, and run the project.

 ## Configuration
+Fill up the all configuration details in installation page.
 The application needs to be configured with the appropriate fields to be able to use it.
-Example configuration is provided in the `src/examples` folder.

-### Environment Config
+### Required Configuration details

-Key | Value
+Fields | Info
 ------------          | -------------
 `baseUrl`             | Base URL for the Sunbird RC backend.
 Eg: https://registry.com/api `schemaUrl`           | URL to the OpenAPI schema definition.
 This could be a HTTP path or a path to a local file Eg: https://registry.com/api/schema.json OR /assets/schema.json
 `logo`                | URL to logo.
-This logo is displayed in the header of the UI
+This logo is displayed in the header of the UI `project name`        | Name of Application
+`keycloak Configuration`             | Required url, clientId and realm to initialize keycloak into application `theme color code`             | To change application theme mode

 ### Forms